adi2355/Model-Context-Protocol-servers/README.md

-<<<<<<< HEAD
+# Model-Context-Protocol Servers

-# Model-Context-Protocol-servers
+A collection of specialized MCP (Model Context Protocol) servers for different use cases.

-# Leafly Cannabis Strain Data Scraper
+## 1. Leafly Cannabis Strain Data Scraper

-This project implements a specialized scraper for collecting structured cannabis strain data from Leafly.com, following a standardized schema and methodology.
-It is implemented as a tool for the Firecrawl MCP server and can also be run as a standalone script.
+This MCP server implements a specialized scraper for collecting structured cannabis strain data from Leafly.com, following a standardized schema and methodology.

-## Installation
+### Installation

 1. Ensure you have Node.js 18+ installed
 2. Clone the repository